 I need to take loxapine throughout my entire pregnancy.
 Will it cause symptoms in my baby after birth?

-There are no published studies looking at possible risks to a pregnancy when sperm is exposed to loxapine.
-However, some males using loxapine may have levels of the hormone prolactin that are higher than usual, which might cause problems with fertility.
-In general, exposures that males have are unlikely to increase the risks to a pregnancy.
+Taking loxapine might increase levels of the hormone prolactin in some males, which might cause problems with fertility (ability to get a woman pregnant).
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.